mircealungu/mircea/thoughtstream.md

 oct 30

 second day of water fasting. in the evening i go to volleyball training.
-I was a bit worried, but I completely forgot that I was fasting. i love this game. the fasting did not interfere at all with the game. i did a few super nice attacks, i felt like I might be jumping actually a bit higher than normal, and also my timing was better than in the past.
+I was a bit worried, but I completely forgot that I was fasting. i did a few super nice attacks, i felt like I might be spiking a bit better than normal. especially my timing seemed a bit better.  i love this game.

 oct 24